Heron44/RadzaRat---FileManager/README.md

 ## 🌟 Features

 - ✅ Fast connect
-- ⚙️ File Manager for remote other device
+- ⚙️ File Manager for remote control other device
 - 📱 Downloading files from other connected devices
 - 💾 Save downloaded files
 - 📂 The application is actually a file manager too.